 Why choose Vail-Summit Orthopaedics?

-With years of experience and advanced training devoted to the orthopaedic care of the hand, our esteemed hand specialists at Vail-Summit Orthopaedics are unparalleled experts in accurately diagnosing and effectively treating hand injuries and conditions.
+With years of experience and advanced training devoted to the orthopaedic care of the hand, our esteemed specialists at Vail-Summit Orthopaedics are unparalleled experts in accurately diagnosing and effectively treating injuries and conditions with and without surgery.

 Our specialists, Dr. Erik Dorf, Dr. Peter Janes, and Dr. J. Terrell Joseph, are also hand surgeons with additional specialty and fellowship training in hand and upper extremity and sports medicine and are recognized leaders in the diagnosis and treatment of injuries and conditions as well as hand surgery.

 To consult with our Vail-Summit Orthopaedics specialists about your treatment options, please request an appointment online.
 You can also learn more about the hand and wrist disorders we treat through our patient education resources.

 The following are tips to help you increase your chances of staying pain-free.
 Use these techniques to help protect yourself.

 Extend and Flex

 Each morning, bend and stretch your fingers several times.
 Make sure not to overextend or move them into positions that could put you at risk for injury.